collective/collective.z3cform.norobots/README.rst

     # Register Norobots validator for the correponding field in the IContactInfo interface
     validator.WidgetValidatorDiscriminators(NorobotsValidator, field=INorobotsForm['norobots'])

-In your configure.zcml you have to add the following adapter, to make the valdiation work.
+In your configure.zcml you have to add the following adapter, to make the validation work.
 ::

     <adapter factory=".contact_info.NorobotsValidator" />